kumar1202/code.fun.do/README.md

-# code.fun.do-
-Idea and implementation for the Microsoft Hackathon code.fun.do++
+# Flood Risk Management using Satellite Image Segmentation and Geospatial Analysis